MegretMendez/KirbyVariants/README.md

 Step 2: Creating Kirby's Body
 ![CreatingKIrby2](https://github.com/MegretMendez/KirbyVariants/assets/142510070/f53d983b-2ca2-43f1-a0bc-9f9a381e5ee8)
 Description: Create a sphere that will represent Kirby's body.
 Modify as you wish so it is similar to kirby.
-After editing our sphere, right-click on its name in the Hierarchy panel, this should be ubicated on the left side of your screen.
-While right-clicking on the new sphere, drag it inside of your empty object previously created.
+After editing our sphere, left-click on its name in the Hierarchy panel, this should be ubicated on the left side of your screen.
+While left-clicking on the new sphere, drag it inside of your empty object previously created.
 After doing so, the sphere should appear right below the empty object and indented.
 This inidcates that the sphere belongs to the class TraditionalKirby.
 ![CreatingKirby3](https://github.com/MegretMendez/KirbyVariants/assets/142510070/8c5711b2-d8d4-493a-aaa4-1f9278f517b8)

 Step 3: Completing Kirby